 - Assessment of windthrow hazard and risk at the cutblock level. - Cutblock and retention patch design based on knowledge of historic wind patterns and assessments. - Management practices such as tree pruning and/or topping (applied according to the assessment results). - Monitoring.
 The company completed a windthrow monitoring program as a component to the development of the Forest Strategy (to measure the amount of windthrow in variable retention areas and provide a baseline against which to measure future windthrow management). - Recovery of downed trees where practical.
-The increased use of helicopter grapple yarding should allow retrieval of small patches of windthrow and individual trees that were uneconomic to salvage in the past.
 Large rotting logs play an important role in forest ecosystems.
 Hence a variety of size classes of woody debris and damaged or rotten logs will be left behind to maintain natural cycles and habitats.